miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The "tst" parameter is OPTIONAL.

-If "type" is "rfc3161", the "timestamp" object MUST contain the "tst" parameter.
+If "type" is "rfc3161", the decoded JSON object contained in the "timestamp" parameter MUST contain the "tst" parameter.

 The "tst" parameter contains a BASE64-encoded RFC 3161 TimeStampToken.

 #### "validations" Object

-The "validations" object under the "timestamp" object contains validation information required to validate the TSA certificate associated with the timestamp.
+The "validations" object within the decoded JSON object contained in the "timestamp" parameter contains validation information required to validate the TSA certificate associated with the timestamp.

 The "validations" object uses the same structure defined in the "validations" object described above.